wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 At the beginning of `handleGetS()`, a tag lookup is performed on the tag array by calling `lookup()` on `cacheArray_`, which either returns a valid pointer to the line, if there is an address match, or returns `NULL`.
+Note that this lookup operation will update replacement, as the second argument is `true`.
 The line state is stored in local variable `state`, and then a switch statement decides the next action.
 If the line is in state `S`, `E`, or `M`, indicating a cache miss, then the request is fulfilled at the current cycle, and the response message is sent by calling `sendResponseUp()`, followed by `cleanUpAfterRequest()`.